31 Best Books by Jewish Writers and Authors

 But as she realizes the relationship isn’t falling together as easily as she thought it would, she’s forced to reckon with the ideas of fate and the grandma’s prophesies.
 After she learns another family member has lied about their own relationship timeline to please their grandma, she is forced to question everything she holds dear.

 Is Theo Edie’s one true love or is there someone else she should be with?
-When it comes to books by Jewish writers, anything by Hannah Orenstein is a must-read!
+When it comes to matchmaking books by Jewish writers, anything by Hannah Orenstein is a must-read!

 The Ex-Talk by Rachel Lynn Solomon